Appliance Store North Charleston, SC

 • Each of our scratch and dent appliances is examined before you buy to ensure they work properly.

-• We offer customers a one-year warranty on most scratch and dent appliances in North Charleston, so you can shop with confidence.
+• We offer customers a one-year warranty on most scratch and dent appliances Near North Charleston, SC, so you can shop with confidence.

 • There is no credit needed to make a purchase at Preferred Appliance Sales and Repair.
 In fact, we offer up to $5,000 in approvals and can make arrangements for 90-day payment options.